vashmayank/Autocad/practice_drawings/README.md

 - `set_med1/`
   Intermediate-level drawings that introduced me to more complex shapes and constraints.

-- `set_hard_real1/`
+- `projects/`
-  Advanced real-world components and mechanical parts.
+  Real-world components and mechanical parts.
 These drawings were challenging and required significant attention to dimensions and accuracy.

 Each folder contains: